 Treating Plantar Fasciitis

 Heel pain is caused by many different conditions.
 The most common type of heel pain occurs on the bottom of the heel and is caused by inflammation in a ligament called the plantar fascia.
-With this condition, the pain is located on the middle bottom of the heel or along the back of the arch where it meets the heel, and is usually present in most people upon first arising in the morning or after arising from a seated position.
+With this condition, the pain is located on the middle bottom of the heel or along the back of the arch where it meets the heel and is usually present in most people upon first arising in the morning or after arising from a seated position.

 Plantar fasciitis, as it is called, is seen in both those with flat feet as well as those with high arches.
 Flat feet, which are usually the cause of this condition, allow for chronic stretching and tearing of the fascia where it attaches to the heel bone.
 The foot does not have to be severely flat for this to occur, as moderate flattening can cause damage also.
-High arches, another common cause, allow for abnormal shock to be transmitted to the heel with every step.
-Direct injuries or traumatic tearing of the tissue (either miniscule, partial, or complete), though less common, can also cause inflammation to the plantar fascia.
-Though possibly self-healing over a long period of time, this condition can last for many years when no treatment is given, and can make activity nearly impossible.
-For treatment, a combination therapy of inflammation reduction with anti-inflammatory medications, steroid injections, icing and stretching is necessary, along with arch support through prescription shoe inserts (orthotics) to stabilize and support a flat foot or provide shock absorption to a high arched foot.
+High arches, another common cause, allow for an abnormal shock to be transmitted to the heel with every step.
+Direct injuries or traumatic tearing of the tissue (either minuscule, partial, or complete), though less common, can also cause inflammation to the plantar fascia.
+Though possibly self-healing over a long period of time, this condition can last for many years when no treatment is given and can make activity nearly impossible.
+For treatment, combination therapy of inflammation reduction with anti-inflammatory medications, steroid injections, icing, and stretching is necessary, along with arch support through prescription shoe inserts (orthotics) to stabilize and support a flat foot or provide shock absorption to a high arched foot.
 Only rarely is surgery required.

 Inflammation control will reduce the pain, and help heal the injury as long as it has not reached a chronic stage of scarring and ongoing inflammation called fasciosis.
 This is seen in fasciitis cases that go untreated for a long time.
 The use of a steroid injection (cortisone-like medication, not a bodybuilding steroid) seems to have the most immediate impact on patients, although the reduction in inflammation can take up to a week to occur after the injection and up to three injections may be needed, best split two weeks apart.
 Anti-inflammatory medications, like strong prescription versions of ibuprofen, also help reduce the body's overall state of inflammation, reducing pain further.
 Finally, icing of the arch and heel to decrease more inflammation will be necessary, as well as stretching of the arch and calf to make the bottom of the foot more limber, reducing damage to the fascia.